Andy Hui: Personal life

 Hui married singer-actress Sammi Cheng in 2013.
+Sammi admitted in 2018 that they have never legally registered to marry.
+They merely attended a friend's wedding back in 2013.

 On April 16, 2019, a video of Hui being intimate with former HK Pageant contestant and TVB actress Jacqueline Wong during a taxi ride was released.
 The incident was recorded by the taxi's in-vehicle camera.
 Hui made a public apology to his wife and loved ones, citing he was drunk that night but admitted his intoxication was no excuse for his behaviour.
 Wong's image and career was adversely affected but Hui was able to restart his career and saved his marriage after the scandal.